CTN Foundation

 Description and Overview

-In the spirit of Roger Allers, this scholarship uplifts artists who are not only crafting stories—but shaping experiences that resonate across cultures and generations.
-It is an investment in voices that dare to imagine, collaborate, and inspire.
+In the spirit of Roger Allers, these scholarships will uplift artists who are not only crafting stories—but shaping experiences that will resonate across cultures and generations.
+It is an investment in voices that dare to imagine, innovate, and inspire.

 John Musker

-John Musker is an American animator and filmmaker.
-He often collaborates with fellow director Ron Clements and is best known for writing and directing the Disney animated films The Great Mouse Detective, The Little Mermaid, Aladdin, Hercules, Treasure Planet, The Princess and the Frog, and Moana.
+John Musker is an award-winning American director, producer, screenwriter and official Disney Legend.
+Musker is best known for writing and directing the Disney animated films, The Little Mermaid, Aladdin, Hercules, Treasure Planet, The Princess and the Frog, The Great Mouse Detective, and Moana.

 IMDB